-The Tanzanian Parliament has passed a bill to enact the new Arbitration Act 2020 (Bill).
-It now awaits Presidential assent before being passed into law to replace the existing Arbitration Act 1931.
+The Tanzanian Parliament has enacted the new Arbitration Act 2020 which has been given Presidential assent and passed into law in February 2020 to replace the Arbitration Act 1931.

-The Bill provides for conduct relating to “domestic commercial arbitration”, “international, commercial arbitration” and enforcement of foreign arbitral awards and related matters.
+The Act provides for conduct relating to “domestic arbitration”, “international arbitration” and enforcement of foreign arbitral awards and related matters.

 - Creation of the Tanzania Arbitration Centre which will be responsible for the conduct and management of arbitration as well as accreditation of arbitrators in Tanzania.